Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Appendix

 The MMDiT blocks used in our model are a slight modification of the original in that the AdaLN layers for each modality stream take the conditioning timestep embeddings from independent sources instead of utilizing a global timestep embedding.
 We show this in more detail in Figure~\ref{fig:appen_mmdit_figure}.

 \paragraph{Baselines.} The GR00T-N1.5 baseline is trained on the original released code, while the FLARE baseline does not release official code or checkpoints.
 Hence, for FLARE, we do not utilize the Q-Former architecture of the original paper, but re-implement the FLARE loss to utilize the same world modeling target as ours, which is the SIGLIP-2 embeddings from the model VLM.
 This allows fair comparison between dual-stream diffusion world modeling of DUST and the implicit world modeling of FLARE.
 For the alignment module of FLARE we use a small MLP, with similar architecture to that of REPA \citep{yu2025repa}, which inspired FLARE.
+For PAD \citep{guo2024prediction} and VPP \citep{hu2024video}, we utilize the base training and evaluation configuration settings given in the released code bases, using the default prediction horizon, batch size, epoch count etc.

 \paragraph{Batch size and iteration count.} We vary batch size and training time per dataset. \begin{itemize}[leftmargin=*,itemsep=0mm] \item For the RoboCasa \citep{robocasa2024} dataset, we train using global batch size 32, with 2 A100 GPUs.
 For each training dataset scale, the time until convergence varies, with 100 demos requiring 60k steps, 300 demos requiring 420k steps, and 1000 demos requiring 600k steps.
 The long convergence time is mostly due to the small global batch size. \item For the GR-1 \citep{gr00tn1_2025} dataset, we train using global batch size of 960, with 8 H200 GPUs over 60k steps.
-We noted training on GR-1 was very sensitive to batch size and required large scale training for meaningful training results. \item For the real-world dataset, we train using global batch size of 32, with 2 A100 GPUs over 60k steps. \item For the transfer learning setup, we first train with BridgeV2 \citep{walke2023bridge} video data using global batch size of 32, with 2 A100 GPUs for 120k steps.
+We noted training on GR-1 was very sensitive to batch size and required large scale training for meaningful training results. \item For the real-world dataset, we train using global batch size of 32, with 2 A100 GPUs over 60k steps.
+For $\pi_0$ and $\pi_0$-FAST, we maintain the global batch size of 32, but utilize 4 A100 GPUs due to higher memory usage. \item For the joint training setup, we train with a mixture of RoboCasa 300 demo dataset, GR-1 300 demo dataset, and 46k trajectories from EgoDex.
+We train with a global batch size of 512, with 8 A100 GPUs for 60k steps. \item For the action-free video pretraining setup, we first train with BridgeV2 \citep{walke2023bridge} video data using global batch size of 32, with 2 A100 GPUs for 120k steps.
 Then, we finetune using the RoboCasa 100 demo dataset with the same GPU setup for 60k steps. \end{itemize}

 \paragraph{Common training details.} Excluding batch size and iteration count, all experiments are done with the same training hyperparameters.
 We optimize with AdamW \citep{loshchilov2018decoupled} using a base learning rate of $1\text{e-}4$, with $\beta_1 = 0.95$, $\beta_2=0.999$, and $\epsilon=1\text{e-}8$.
 Weight decay of $1\text{e-}5$ is applied with the exception of bias and LayerNorm weights.
 The learning rate follows a cosine decay schedule with a 5\% warmup period.